igolas0/CarND-Traffic-Sign-Classifier-Project/README.md

 This chart helped be judging which architectures offer the best tradeoff between image classification accuracy and computation costs.
 That is when I decided to try ResNet-50, which offers higher accuracy than VGG for far less computation costs.
 Inception-v3 could have been a valid choice also.

 I made use of the pre-trained weights on ImageNet, which can be loaded directly using [Keras](https://keras.io/applications/#resnet50).
 Since this model accepts only 224x224 images (or 3 input channels with width and height no smaller than 197 as in the documentation) I decided to resize the images and save them to disk.
 This would speed up the training process, because it turned out that it was pretty slow having the generator to load and resize the images on the fly.
-(Note: I am not sure I used openCV's resize function, which might be more efficient than the ones I used).
+(Note: I am not sure I used openCV's resizing function, which might be more efficient than the ones I used).

 The data augmentation method was the same as described above.
 In this case the Keras Image Generator had to flow the images from directory, as described in the documentation.
 For this I had to previously organize the pictures and put all pictures which belong to the same class in its own directory as described [here](https://gist.github.com/fchollet/0830affa1f7f19fd47b06d4cf89ed44d).